Grupa Marina Škrgatića

 Grupa Marina Škrgatića (transl.
 Marin Škrgatić Band) was a Yugoslav progressive rock band formed in Zagreb in 1970.
 Fronted by vocalist and trombonist Marin Škrgatić, the group was a prominent act of the 1970s Yugoslav rock scene.

 Band history

-1970 – mid-1970s
+1970–1976

 The band was formed in 1970 in Zagreb.
 The forming members of the band were Marin Škrgatić (formerly of Soul Soul Band, vocals and trombone), Mladen Leib (guitar, bassoon), Branko Kezele (bass guitar, clarinet), Dragan Brčić (drums, viola) and Miro Matošević (percussion, oboe).
 During the following years Rajko Dujmić (organ, electric violin), Vladimir Georgev (bass guitar) and Hrvoje Galeković (drums) also performed with the band.